 Housing inventory is hard to come by, so everyone is looking to new home construction for relief.
 However, construction companies are dealing with their own COVID-related difficulties with the price of lumber and other commodities skyrocketing from pre-pandemic rates.
 Delays in getting raw materials, municipality delays and further building delays are making construction deadlines hard to meet and costly when missed.

-Overall, inventory has continued to contract as sellers fear finding a new home for themselves on the market and the changing covid and employment landscapes.
-Housing inventory is down 55% from December of last year.
-That means there’s only 3,860 homes currently available for sale in the MLS, which includes our entire metro area, outlying suburban and rural areas, and ALL price points.
+Housing inventory is down 62% from May of last year.
+That means there’s only 3,104 homes currently available for sale in the MLS, which includes our entire metro area, outlying suburban and rural areas, and ALL price points.

 If you’re looking to buy, there is still a house for you, though it may take more perseverance to find it.
-If you’re looking to sell, you have a hot commodity, so market it wisely!
+Many homes aren’t even making it to the MLS before being sold in an off-market deal.